webpack/webpack.js.org/content/guides/hot-module-replacement.md

 This is happening because the button's `onclick` event handler is still bound to the original `printMe` function.

-To make this work with HMR we need to update that binding to the new `printMe` function using `module.hot.accept`
+To make this work with HMR we need to update that binding to the new `printMe` function using `module.hot.accept`:

 __print.js__